nasqueron/operations/README.md

 Issues can be reported on the [#Servers component](https://devcentral.nasqueron.org/tag/servers/) on DevCentral, the Nasqueron Phabricator instance.

-Support for contributors is provided on Freenode #nasqueron-ops.
+Support for contributors is provided on Libera #nasqueron-ops.

 Inclusive terminology
 ---------------------